On the importance of astronomical refraction for modern Solar astrometric measurements: Results

 \subsection{On the angular dependence of solar radius correction}

-For precise metrologic measurements of the Sun and in order to correct for other effects (optical aberrations, turbulence, etc..) that are dependent on the position on the image, one may want to correct not the mean radius but each individual radius measured at all angles $\psi$.
-This can be done by following the procedure given in Sect.~\ref{Sec:inverse}.
+For precise metrologic measurements of the Sun and in order to correct for other effects (optical aberrations, turbulence, etc.) that are dependent on the position on the image, one may want to correct not the mean radius but each individual radius measured at all angles $\psi$.
+This can be done by following the procedure given in Section~\ref{Sec:inverse}.
 Figure~\ref{Fig:refrac2diam3} is obtained from Eq.~(\ref{eq:dist}) and illustrates the amplitude of the correction as a function of $\psi$ for different values of $z_{\sun}^t$, the true zenith distance of the Sun centre.
 We see that the horizontal diameter (${\psi=90\degr}$) is affected by refraction (by about ${2\times 0.23\arcsec=0.46\arcsec}$ for the chosen weather conditions) in agreement with Eq.~(\ref{eq:approxdmax}).
 The north and south vertical corrections (${\psi=0\degr}$ and $180\degr$ respectively) are also slightly different in agreement with Eqs.~(\ref{eq:dpi})-(\ref{eq:d0}).
-Figure~\ref{Fig:contract} shows that the contraction of the horizontal radius lies between 210 and 260~mas depending on the actual weather conditions and remains constant for all zenith distances below $80\degr$.
-It then decreases rapidly towards zero at the horizon.
+Figure~\ref{Fig:contract} shows that the contraction of the horizontal radius lies between 210 and 260~mas depending on the actual weather conditions and remains constant for all zenith distances below $80\degr$ in agreement with Eq.~(\ref{eq:dmax}).
+It then decreases rapidly towards zero at the horizon as expected from Eq.~(\ref{eq:approxdmax}).
+Physically the horizontal contraction results from the fact that meridians are not parallel lines (they cross at zenith).
+Near the horizon however they become parallel.